-If you received radiation therapy to the chest, underarm (axilla), or total body (TBI) during childhood, adolescence, or young adulthood, you should:
+If you received radiation therapy to the chest, underarm (axilla), or total body irradiation (TBI) during childhood, adolescence, or young adulthood, you should:

-- 1. Perform monthly breast self-examination.
-Report any lumps or changes to your healthcare provider right away. - 2.
-Have a clinical breast exam performed by your healthcare provider-at least once a year until you reach age 25-then every 6 months thereafter. - 3.
-Have a yearly mammogram and breast MRI (magnetic resonance imaging test) starting at age 25,
+- 1. Have a clinical breast exam performed by your healthcare provider-at least once a year until you reach age 25-then every 6 months thereafter. - 2.
+Have a yearly mammogram and breast MRI (magnetic resonance imaging test) starting at age 25, or 8 years after you received radiation (whichever comes last).